 You will have to work a little quickly with the glue gun—if it cools down too much (and it does quickly), then it will not stick to the felt.

 4. Glue the strip of felt around the paper cup.

 Do it gradually, a strip of glue at a time.
 Because of the shape of the cup, it will not go on perfectly, but you can pull the felt tight and get it to fit well.
 After making sixteen of these, I got to be pretty quick at getting it on looking nice.

 5. Once the glue dries, trim the felt.

 My strips were always a bit too long, so I just trimmed it once I had it glued around nicely.

-Next, glue the paperclip in (I didn’t start out this way, so some of my pictures don’t reflect that, but it is definitely easier to get it in before you do the brim).
+(I didn’t start out this way, so some of my pictures don’t reflect that, but it is definitely easier to get it in before you do the brim.)

 I tried to leave an open spot at the top of the seam so I could stick the paperclip there.

-The glue on the paperclip took care of gluing that part of the felt down.
+The glue on the paperclip will help with gluing that part of the felt down.

 Here is how NOT to glue on your paperclip.
 This was the first hat I made, and we’ll just say that it won’t be used on Thanksgiving.
 I messed up on more than just the paperclip.
 It is also a good example of how not to take a photo, so excuse the blurriness.